mixiotez/inspirational-homepage/README.md

 ## Improvements
 * Create UI first, then hook components to their API.
-* Create a better defined wireframe before starting to develop.
+* Create a better-defined wireframe before starting to develop.